A Message from the Director of Graduate Admissions:

 We have two MS programs.
 The traditional MS in Statistics and in 2015 we established a Professional MS in Biostatistics.
-This program is oriented to applied statistics in health and pharmaceutical sciences.
+This program is oriented to applied statistics in health and pharmaceutical sciences with a strong emphasis on computing and data science.
 Because of the rapid growth in the healthcare industry, we believe that rigorous biostatistics training will give our graduates a competitive advantage on the job market.
 As in our traditional MS program, the Professional MS program in Biostatistics gives a solid foundation in theory and methods of statistics, so you also will be able to find a job outside the healthcare industry, or to continue your study as a PhD candidate.

 Please take a look at the information of the two programs posted at http://stat.uconn.edu/m-s-in-statistics/ and http://stat.uconn.edu/m-s-in-biostatistics/.
 There is no difference in tuition structure between two programs.